 More pages in this section

-A bunion (also referred to as hallux valgus) is often described as a bump on the side of the great toe.
-The visible bump reflects changes in the bony framework of the forefoot with the great toe leaning towards the second toe, rather than pointing straight ahead.
+A bunion (also referred to as hallux valgus) is often described as a bump on the side of the big toe.
+The visible bump reflects changes in the big toe joint and the big toe (hallux) will begin to deviate towards the second toe, rather than pointing straight ahead.

-Although bunions are not always symptomatic, they are a progressive disorder.
-They begin with a leaning of the great toe, changing the angle of the bones over the years and increasing the prominence of the bony bump.
-The lesser toes often become involved, by either over-riding, under-riding or hammering to make way for the great toe.
+Although bunions are not always symptomatic, they are a progressive deformity.
+They begin with a deviation of the hallux, changing the angle of the bones over the years and increasing the prominence of the bony bump.
+The lesser toes often become involved, by either over-riding, under-riding or hammering to make way for the big toe.